On the Existence of the Adversarial Bayes Classifier (Extended Version): Addressing Measurability

 Results similar to Theorem~\ref{th:A^e_univ_meas} appear in the literature, but are inadequate for our construction.
-For instance, Proposition~7.50 of \citet{BertsekasShreve96} implies that if $A$ is Borel measurable, then $A^\e$ is universally measurable.
+For instance, Proposition~7.36 of \citet{BertsekasShreve96} implies that if $A$ is Borel measurable, then $A^\e$ is universally measurable (See Appendix~\ref{app:meas_metric} for more details).
 However, as discussed earlier in this section, this result does not suffice because we need to show that for a $\sigma$-algebra $\Sigma$, $A\in \Sigma$ implies that $A^\e\in \Sigma$ as well.
+However, as we detail in Appendix~\ref{app:meas_metric}, this approach shows that for an arbitrary metric space, one can still define the adversarial risk $R^\e$.